riupie/riupie.github.io/_posts/2020-07-03-Containerized-Openstack-Infrastructure-1.md

 </br>

+# Deploy Ceph Cluster

-In this first stage, I will deploy Ceph Cluster.
+In this first stage, I will deploy Ceph Cluster using Ceph Ansible.
+Ceph Ansible has two different approach when deploy Ceph Cluster: 1) Systemd based and 2) Container based.
+In here, I will use container based deployment which is use Podman as container runtime.

 ### 1. Install required packages
 ```